Homeowners

 The Hen House

-The Hen HouseOur considered structural design dramatically reduced construction costs.Despite the tight, steeply sloping site we worked cleverly with the architects and the existing ground levels to avoid the need for a single retaining wall in our design.
-A very...
+The Hen HouseOur considered structural design dramatically reduced construction costs for a new build home in Sheffield.Despite the tight, steeply sloping site we worked cleverly with the architects and the existing ground levels to avoid the need for a single...

 Grove House